 Overview of evidence

 On this page you will find an overview of the documents (evidence) which you need to apply for automatic recognition with direct enrolment with BIG registration.
-The evidence you submit will only be visible in your personal dossier and will not be shared with third parties.
+You can also read here in which situations you have to provide additional documents and when translation of the documents is necessary and what requirements this translation must meet.

 Which documents does everyone have to submit?